prajwaldp16/sunbaseCustomerProject/README.md

+Certainly!
+Here's the content organized in a more structured format suitable for a GitHub README file:

 Customer Management System
+Table of Contents
 How to Run
-Follow these steps to set up and run the Customer Management System on your local environment:
+Prerequisites
+Steps
+Dependencies
+Libraries Used
+Features
+Usage
+Technologies Used
+Setup
+Contributing
+Future Enhancements
+How to Run
 Prerequisites
 Java Development Kit (JDK) installed
 A servlet container (e.g., Apache Tomcat)